The fantastic Microbial Ecophysiology Lab (Summer 2026)

 Alexander N. Poulter (Alex) (he/him)

-• Position: PhD student (Second year).
+• Position: Third-year PhD student.
 Molecular and Cell Biology (Microbiology and Biochemistry).

 • Research interests: Archaea, Microbiology, Biochemistry, Biofilm, Structural Biology, Extremophiles, Gut-microbiome.